nicolaka/dockchat-interlock/README.md

 `pip install -U docker-compose`

 To run this app, manually add the Engine or Swarm Master IP/DNS in the docker-compose.yml.
-If you're running this against a standalone Engine, make sure to also add the Engine's IP/DNS to the PROXY_BACKEND_OVERRIDE_ADDRESS env variable in the docker-compose.yml file.
+If you're running this against a standalone Engine, make sure to also add the Engine's IP/DNS to the <YOUR_PREFERRED_PLUGIN>_PROXY_BACKEND_OVERRIDE_ADDRESS env variable in the docker-compose.yml file.
+If you're running this on Swarm, make sure to delete <YOUR_PREFERRED_PLUGIN>_PROXY_BACKEND_OVERRIDE_ADDRESS env variable from the compsoe file.

 Then run the following to run the app: